 - commercial calls to action or inducements to buy

-- within permitted programming, contact information must be limited to the name of an individual, business or organization.
+- Contact information must be limited to the name of an individual, business or organization.
 Addresses, phone numbers, and websites may not be included.

 - Programming that does not have clearances, releases, or other assurances from copyright holders and/or those appearing in the production

 - Programming that falls below minimum technical standards for distribution.
 Please see the Program Distribution Agreement for information on formatting requirements.

 - Programming that does not fall under constitutionally protected speech and raises serious risk of liability on the part of CCTV.
 This may include, but is not limited to: libel, slander, unlawful invasion of privacy, sedition (advocacy of violent overthrow of the government), or obscene material.

 - Obscene material as determined by the courts is material which to the average person, applying contemporary community standards, taken as a whole, appeals to the prurient interest, depicts or describes sexual content in a patently offensive way, and taken as a whole, lacks serious literary, artistic, political or scientific value.